Eugène Cormon

 Pierre-Étienne Piestre, known as Eugène Cormon (5 May 1810 - March 1903), was a French dramatist and librettist.
-He used his mother's name, Cormon, during his career.
+He used his mother's name, Cormon, during his career, which lasted from 1832 to 1878.

+Life and career

+Cormon was the son of Jean-Louis Piestre, chef de bureau at the préfecture du Rhône, and Jeanne Cormon, descendent of the family of the Libraires Cormon, whose name he used professionally.

 Cormon wrote dramas, comedies and, from the 1840s, libretti; around 150 of his works were published.
-He was stage manager at the Paris Opéra from 1859 to 1870, and administrator of the Théâtre du Vaudeville from 1874.
+He was stage manager at the Paris Opéra from 1859 to 1870 where he was in charge of the 1865 premiere of Meyerbeer's last opera, L'Africaine, and was administrator of the Théâtre du Vaudeville from 1874.

-His libretti include Les dragons de Villars (with Lockroy), Gastibelza (with d'Ennery) and Les pêcheurs de Catane (with Carré) for Maillart, Les pêcheurs de perles (with Carré) for Bizet, Robinson Crusoé (with Crémieux) for Offenbach, and Les Bleuets (with Trianon) for Cohen.

-The Fontainebleau act as well as the auto-da-fé scene of Verdi's opera Don Carlos is based in part on Cormon's 1846 play Philippe II, Roi d'Espagne ("Philip II, King of Spain").
+The Fontainebleau act as well as the auto-da-fé scene of Verdi's opera Don Carlos are based in part on Cormon's 1846 play Philippe II, Roi d'Espagne ("Philip II, King of Spain").

+He married the actress Caroline Paris (Charlotte Faris) in 1838, and they had a son, the painter Fernand Cormon.
+He was made a chevalier de la Légion d'honneur in 1860.